 The Yale Review is an editorially independent organization that relies primarily on its own funds to operate.
 To defray the labor and web-hosting costs associated with Submittable, we charge $3 per submission.
 Submitters may claim the cost against a new subscription to the journal.
 Because financial hardship should not be an impediment to submission, we offer a limited number of fee-free submissions.
 If for any reason cost is an impediment, please email theyalereview@yale.edu with the subject line "Fee Waiver."

 For more information on our fee structure for both print and online pieces, see here.
-Print authors will receive one copy of the issue in which their work appears.
+Print authors will receive two copies of the issue in which their work appears.
 Authors retain copyright of their work and will receive a contract upon acceptance.

 We publish criticism driven by a strong argument, bent on going beyond the work at hand or transcending the scope of its subject.
 In print, we publish a wide array of critical essays, about history, culture, literature, art, and politics, and are particularly eager to read criticism in areas where we have less coverage, such as digital culture, popular culture, music, film, and television.
 (To determine whether your piece is a good fit for TYR, submitters are encouraged to read recent issues of The Yale Review as well as our ever-growing body of criticism published exclusively online.)